crnd-inc/crnd-web/crnd_web_widget_popup_image/README.rst

 How it works:

-1. Announce widget on the form view:
+1. Define a widget on the form view:

     .. code:: xml

         <field name="image_test" widget="image_popup" class="oe_avatar"/>

-2. You can also announce widget on the tree view:
+2. You can also define a widget on the tree view:

     .. code:: xml